Sailor Mercury: Special powers and items

 In the manga, Ami can dowse without any aids.
-Otherwise, she is not shown using any special powers in her civilian form, and may not be able to.
+Otherwise, she is not shown using any special powers in her civilian form.
 She must first transform into a Sailor Guardian by raising a special device (pen, bracelet, wand, or crystal) into the air and shouting a special phrase, originally "Mercury Power, Make-up!"
 As she becomes more powerful and obtains new transformation devices, this phrase changes to evoke Mercury Star, Planet, or Crystal Power.
 In both anime, Sailor Mercury's transformation sequence evolves slightly over time, whether to update the background images or to accommodate changes to her uniform or a new transformation device, but all of them involve a stream of water which she whirls around her body as she spins, forming her outfit with a ripple-like effect.

 Sailor Mercury has the power to create and manipulate water.
 For the entire first story arc, she uses her water-manipulating capabilities only to create solid and dense clouds of mist and fog, chilling and blinding the enemy while her allies prepare more direct attacks.
 In the manga she usually does this without speaking, while in the anime it is given the name Shabon Spray.
-In the updated renewal manga, this power is renamed Mercury Aqua Mist to match the live-action series and the second anime series, in which she has an offensive beam attack by that name, capable of destroying weaker enemies.
-She uses a total of five attacks in this series, most of which are variations on the first.
+In the updated renewal manga, this power is renamed Mercury Aqua Mist to match the live-action series and Sailor Moon Crystal, in which she has an offensive beam attack by that name, capable of destroying weaker enemies.